-Keep fire extinguishers clean.
+• Keep fire extinguishers clean.

-FUEL FILTER/WATER SEPARATOR
+FUEL FILTER / WATER SEPARATOR

-An optional fuel filter/water separator may be installed in the engine compartment in place of the primary fuel filter.
-It is used to prevent water from entering the fuel system.
+The optional fuel filter/water separator installed in the engine compartment is used to prevent water from entering the fuel system.
 The water separator should be drained periodically or when the telltale light on the dashboard illuminates.
-To drain water, loosen the drain valve below the separator.
+To drain water, loosen the drain valve below the separator one quarter turn.
 Close the drain valve when finished.